Rob Gonsalves: Career

+Art style and inspirations

+Some commentators have compared Gonsalves's surrealistic style to that of Salvador Dalí or René Magritte.

+Gonsalves had an incredibly distinctive and unique surrealist painting style.
+His paintings typically depict two scenes with visually similar features that gradually fade into each other.
+His piece Light Flurries (2010), for example, shows an evening view of Manhattan on one side and a snowing pine tree forest on the other; with the buildings gradually becoming the pines and their window lights becoming the snowfall.
+In another of his works titled Lighthouse (Candlepower) (1997), candles lit by a child and placed over rocks on a lake gradually become lighthouses.

+Gonsalves' painting Water Dancing (2011) was inspired by a walk through a forest, where he was struck by the visuals of a river of water cascading over a cliff and into a pool below.

+One of his most popular artworks is the piece The Sun Sets Sail (2001).
+The piece, backdropped by a yellow sunset, depicts a large bridge over a body of water slowly morphing into a line of full-rigged Tall Ships.

 Death and legacy

 Gonsalves suffered from mental illness and ended his life on June 14, 2017.
 His official Facebook page stated in part "Rob Gonsalves battled the dark but succumbed June 14th."
-He was survived by his wife and extended family.

 Fellow artist and widow, Lise Carruthers organized an effort to preserve his legacy in 2018.
 In 2019, a 4-foot-high black granite plinth was installed on his gravesite at the Necropolis Cemetery in Toronto Canada.
 Each side of the pedestal featured a different porcelain reproduction of a Gonsalves painting.

-Future plans are for a series of art exhibitions featuring Gonsalves original paintings.
+Gonsalves' "Imagine a..." book series is widely remembered as staple in Canadian school libraries and elementary classrooms, particularly throughout the 2000s and 2010s.

 In popular culture

-In 2018, Ariana Grande released a music video for her song 'God is a Woman' in which one scene references Gonsalves' painting "Water Dancing".
+In 2018, Ariana Grande released a music video for her song 'God is a Woman' in which one scene references Gonsalves' painting Water Dancing.